javrui/nim/README.md

 <link rel="stylesheet" href="css/styles.css">

-# 2024 Python q-Learning Nim player
+# 2025 Q-Learning-based Python script for training and playing the Nim game

 ## What is this project about?